Klins101/pybullet-robot-base/README.md

 ## Acknowledgments
-This implementation was inspired by the $ J^+ $-RTT algorithm as described in the research literature on path planning algorithms.
+This implementation was inspired by the $J^+$-RTT algorithm as described in the research literature on [Humanoid motion planning for dual-arm manipulation and re-grasping tasks by Vahrenkamp, Nikolaus, et al. ](https://h2t.iar.kit.edu/pdf/Vahrenkamp2009b.pdf).
+The